finos/common-cloud-controls/docs/governance/community-groups.md

 Working groups are structured with distinct roles to ensure effective operation and governance

 1. Working Group Lead: The lead orchestrates the group’s activities, liaises with the broader project community, and represents the group in larger project discussions.
 As the primary contact, the lead ensures smooth communication and progress.
 2. Maintainers: These are project maintainers deeply invested in the group’s focus areas.
+Maintainers will have the responsibility of merging pull requests (PRs).
 While a maintainer may also serve as the lead, it is not a requirement.
-3. PR Approvers: Selected members are entrusted with the authority to review, approve, and merge pull requests (PRs), maintaining the quality and integrity of contributions.
+3. PR Approvers: Selected members are entrusted with the authority to review, approve pull requests (PRs), maintaining the quality and integrity of contributions.
 4. Group Members: Contributors who actively engage in the group’s work, from submitting work to reviewing PRs.

 The working group charter must encapsulate the members’ details and their respective roles.
 Newcomers desiring to join should propose their inclusion via a PR to the group members list.